-ELECTRICAL ENGINEERING

-- 202 NETWORK ANALYSIS Introduction to modern network analysis through a topological study of networks with emphasis on electrical networks.
+202 NETWORK ANALYSIS Introduction to modern network analysis through a topological study of networks with emphasis on electrical networks.
 Graph theory.
 Fundamental principles and theorems.
 State variable characterization of linear, nonlinear and time-varying networks.
 Other methods of characterization.
 Analysis using linear algebra concepts.
 Computational problems.
 Prerequisites: 171 and Math 124 or equivalent background.
 Three hours.
+Mirchandani,

-Mirchandani. - 205, 206 NETWORK SYNTHESIS Design of linear and nonlinear networks using the digital computer.
+205, 206 NETWORK SYNTHESIS Design of linear and nonlinear networks using the digital computer.
 Review of classical realizability theory of passive networks.
 Computer oriented topics including: Linear algebraic computational and numerical integration problems.
 Concepts of modelling.
 Optimization methods.
 Worst case design.
 Use of analysis programs.
 Discussion of recent methods and developments.
 Prerequisite: 202; knowledge of programming helpful but not necessary.
 Three hours.
-Mirchandani. - 230 DIGITAL COMPUTER LOGIC, CIRCUITS & SYSTEMS The logical design of digital computers.
-Boolean algebra as an aid to circuit design.
-Circuits and components for the transmission, storage and modification of information and their combination into arithmetic units, memory devices, program controls and other major mechanisms.
-Prerequisite: Math 123 and one year of electrical engineering or physics.
+Mirchandani.

+209 TRANSIENT PHENOMENA Study of complex variable basis of Laplace and Fourier Transforms; applications to transient behavior of lumped and distributed parameter systems, root locus, Nyquist criterion and two dimensional field problems.
+Prerequisite: 4.
 Three hours.
-Staff. - 231 COMPUTER APPLICATIONS TO DESIGN AND MANUFACTURING (3-0) Computer hardware and software concepts.
-Basic and advanced APL (Program Language), practical computer applications in information management and process control.
-Prerequisite: Department permission.
-Three hours.
-Staff. - 232, 233 HYBRID COMPUTERS System design concepts and use of interconnected analog and digital computors as an engineering tool are stressed.
-Selected problems from mathematics, biological and physical sciences are solved on a hybrid computer.
-The use of logic and decision as well as analog/digital and digital/analog conversion are stressed.
-Prerequisite: Math 123 or departmental permission.
-Three hours.
-Taylor. - 234 MINICOMPUTER SYSTEMS AND MICROPROCESSORS (3-0) Introduction to mini and micro computers; hardware and peripherals; software and programming aspects; operating characteristics and configurations; mini/micro computer systems applications; discussion of system reliability, installation, and maintenance; future trends of minis and micros.
-Prerequisite: Senior standing in Electrical Engineering or Computer Science or departmental permission.
-Three hours.
-Staff.
+Rush.

-- 235 ELECTRONIC INSTRUMENTATION FOR SCIENTISTS Introduction to electrical components and circuit theory, electrical measurements, oscilloscopes, power supplies, amplification by vacuum tubes and transistors, oscillators, comparison measurements, servo systems, operational amplifiers for measurement and control, electronic switching circuits, timing and digital counting systems.
+220 ELECTRONIC INSTRUMENTATION FOR SCIENTISTS Introduction to electrical components and circuit theory, electrical measurements, oscilloscopes, power supplies, amplification by vacuum tubes and transistors, oscillators, comparison measurements, servo systems, operational amplifiers for measurement and control, electronic switching circuits, timing and digital counting systems.
 This course may not be taken for credit by students in Electrical Engineering.
 Prerequisites: College physics and calculus or permission of the instructor.
 Four hours.
+Evering.

-Evering. - 236, 237 FUNDAMENTALS OF DIGITAL COMPUTER DESIGN (3-0) Fundamentals of logic design.
+- 231, 232 FUNDAMENTALS OF DIGITAL COMPUTER DESIGN (3-0) Fundamentals of logic design.
 Design of combinational and sequential logic circuits.
 Implementation of arithmetic operations.
 Memory systems.
 Instruction codes.
 Dynamic storage allocation.
-Prerequisites: 32 or equivalent or Math 116; 236 for 237.
-Three hours, Staff. - 238 COMPUTER ASSISTED DESIGN (2-0) Circuit design, modeling and analysis via visual display computer terminals.
+Prerequisites: 32 or equivalent or Math 116; 231 for 232.
+Three hours, Staff. - 233 MINI-MICRO COMPUTER SYSTEMS (3-0) Introduction to mini and micro computers; hardware and peripherals; software and programming aspects; operating characteristics and configurations; mini/micro computer systems applications; discussion of system reliability, installation, and maintenance; future trends of minis and micros.
+Prerequisite: Senior standing in Electrical Engineering or Computer Science or departmental permission.
+Three hours.
+Staff. - 235, 236 HYBRID COMPUTERS System design concepts and use of interconnected analog and digital computers as an engineering tool are stressed.
+Selected problems from mathematics, biological and physical sciences are solved on a hybrid computer.
+The use of logic and decision as well as analog/digital and digital/analog conversion are stressed.
+Prerequisite: Math 123 or departmental permission.
+Three hours.
+Staff. - 237 DIGITAL COMPUTER LOGIC, CIRCUITS & SYSTEMS The logical design of digital computers.
+Boolean algebra as an aid to circuit design.
+Circuits and components for the transmission, storage and modification of information and their combination into arithmetic units, memory devices, program controls and other major mechanisms.
+Prerequisite: Math 123 and one year of electrical engineering or physics.
+Three hours.
+Staff. - 238 COMPUTER APPLICATIONS TO DESIGN AND MANUFACTUR-ING (3-0) Computer hardware and software concepts.
+Basic and advanced APL (Program Language), practical computer applications in information management and process control.
+Prerequisite: Department permission.
+Three hours.
+Staff. - 239 COMPUTER ASSISTED DESIGN (2-0) Circuit design, modeling and analysis via visual display computer terminals.
 Use of ASTAP system to analyze device characteristics and diffusion parameters.
 Prerequisites: 261 and departmental permission.
 Two hours.
-Staff. - 239 TRANSIENT PHENOMENA Study of complex variable basis of Laplace and Fourier Transforms; applications to transient behavior of lumped and distributed parameter systems, root locus, Nyquist criterion and two dimensional field problems.
-Prerequisite: 4.
-Three hours.
-Rush. - 240 BOUNDARY VALUE PROBLEMS IN ELECTROMAGNETISM Solution of classical problems of Electromagnetism using images, conformal mapping and separation of variables methods.
+Staff. - 240 BOUNDARY VALUE PROBLEMS IN ELECTROMAGNETISM Solution of classical problems of Electromagnetism using images, conformal mapping and separation of variables methods.
 Prerequisite: 144.
 Three hours.
 Rush. - 242 THEORY AND APPLICATIONS OF TIME-VARYING FIELDS Maxwell's equations and boundary conditions for time varying systems.
-Propagation and reflection of electromagnetic waves, guided electromagnetic waves, resonant cavities, and microwave networks.
-Prerequisite: 240 or departmental permission.
-Three hours.
-Handelsman. - 244 RADAR SYSTEMS ENGINEERING Radar theory including antennas, propagation, signal detection and parameter estimation.
-Applications including search and track radars, aircraft landing, radio/radar astronomy, and phased array radars.
-Prerequisite: 174 or departmental permission.
-Three hours.
-Handelsman. - 251 APPLICATIONS OF LINEAR ALGEBRA Introduction to basic definitions and concepts of linear algebra; formulation and solution of engineering problems.
-Application to problems of state variable analysis, field theory,

-ELECTRICAL ENGINEERING
+Propagation and reflection of electromagnetic waves, guided electromagnetic